ROCm/gpufort/python/gpufort/translator/implementation_details.md

 In this section, we investigate loops with both
 `gang` and `worker` clause.
-Depending on what resource, gang or worker, the compiler can choose freely, different HIP C++ eqivalents are possible.
+Depending on what resource, gang or worker, the compiler can choose freely, different HIP C++ equivalents are possible.

 **Example 8** (Gang-worker parallelism):